This is the multi-page printable view of this section. Click here to print.

 The following diagram shows the high-level architecture of the S3 Protector.

 The ruleset for processing a type of input dataset is defined by a metadata file called mapping.json.
-A dedicated folder with a mapping.json must be created in the S3 input bucket for each distinct file schema.
 The mapping.json provides:

 • processing instructions for each column of the input data file